DynamoDS/DynamoPrimer/10_Packages/10-3_Developing.md

 Dynamo offers a variety of ways to create a package for your personal use or for sharing with the Dynamo community.
 In the case study below, we'll walk through how a package is setup by deconstructing an existing one.
 This case study builds on lessons from the previous chapter, providing a set of custom nodes for mapping geometry, by UV coordinates, from one Dynamo surface to another.

 ###MapToSurface
 We're going to work with a sample packages which demonstrates the UV mapping of points from one surface to another.
-This can be a helpful tool for transferring a variety of geometry from one surface to another.
 We've already built the fundamentals of the tool in the Creating a Custom Node section of this primer.
 The files below demonstrate how we can take the concept of UV Mapping and develop a set of tools for a publishable library.

 ![](images/10-4/uvMap.png)
 > In this image, we map a point from one surface to another using UV coordinates.
 Let's make some custom nodes to do this with more complex geometry.